Plants

 • Check if Google Pay is available in the browser [4a]

-• Configure Google Pay button and add it to the page [4b]
+• Configure the Google Pay button and add it to the page [4b]

 • Proceed with payment on button click [5]